hanabi/hanabi.github.io/misc/Null.md

 * *Positional Clues* correspond to a slot number.
 * A **number** positional clue corresponds directly to the slot number.
-  * For example, a number 3 clue means to play slot 3.
+  * For example, a number 3 clue equals slot 3.
   * In a 4-player or 5-player game, a number 5 clue means to *Chop Move* (since there is no slot 5 card).
 * A **color** positional clue corresponds a slot number that is based on the order and amount of stacks in the particular variant.
 Stacks correspond to the slot numbers **from right to left**.
   * For example, in a 3-player game of the *Null (5 Suit)* variant, there are 5 stacks and 5 slots in the hand.
 Thus, a red clue means to play slot 4 (since it is the second stack from the right).
   * For example, in a 3-player game of the *Null (6 Suit)* variant, there are 6 stacks and 5 slots in the hand.
 Thus, a purple clue means to *Chop Move* (since there is no slot 5 card).
   * For example, in a 3-player game of the *Null (4 Suit)* variant, there are 4 stacks and 5 slots in the hand.
-Thus, a yellow clue means to play slot 4 (since it is the secpmd stack from the right).
+Thus, a yellow clue means to play slot 4 (since it is the secomd stack from the right).

 #### Do I discard cards touched as a *Positional Clue*?